Informational

 1. World Braille Day was created to commemorate Louis Braille and his contribution to the world.
 He created braille as a means of communication for people who are blind.
 Mr. Braille was born in France on January 4, 1809, and lost his sight after an accident when he was a child.

-2. Louis Braille developed the fingertip reading system known as braille after Charles Barbier visited Louis’s School for the Blind.
-Charles Barbier was a captain in Napoleon’s army, and he shared a communication code called Night Writing with the students.
-Louis was ten years old when he met Charles, but by age 15, with his new communication system, Louis had forever changed the lives of people who are blind.
+2. Louis Braille developed the fingertip reading system, known as braille, after Charles Barbier visited Louis’s School for the Blind.
+Louis was ten years old when he met Charles, but by age 15, Louis revamped Barbier’s system into a more user-friendly version and forever changed the lives of people who are blind.

 3. Braille is not its own language but rather a code that can be used in many languages.
 Writers use different grades of braille depending on preference.
 Grade 1 braille is typically the starting point for braille readers.
 It includes the 26 letters in the English alphabet as well as numbers, punctuation, and more.
 Grade 2 includes contractions of letters and words.
 Some writers use shorthand braille, Grade 3, in notes and personal letters.